Banned in Burlington

 How can they do this?
 On March 2, 2021, 64% of Burlington voters approved a charter change resolution that set all of this in motion.
 The Vermont Legislature approved this charter change in 2022, so now the Burlington City Council is free to design a ban or a tax on heat.
 The City Council will have to put it on the ballot and let the voters decide before it could go into effect.

 Don't they already have a partial ban on new construction?
 Yes.
-In September 2021 the City Council passed an ordinance which requires the installation of a "renewable" primary heating system in all new construction.
+In September 2021 the City Council passed an which requires the installation of a "renewable" primary heating system in all new construction.
 This means all new buildings must have either electric heat, wood pellets, renewable gas, or biodiesel.
 A fossil natural gas, propane, or fuel oil system can still be installed as a back-up heating system, but the “renewable” system must cover 85% of the heating load.
 A waiver may also be granted if it is determined that this heating system would be "uneconomical."

 So what is next?

-In May 2022, Burlington passed a resolution to “decarbonize” all buildings by the end of the decade.
-The City Council received a proposal in July 2022 that outlines how they can build on the current burner ban by adding a fee for homeowners that refuse to switch to electric heat.
+In May 2022, Burlington passed a to “decarbonize” all buildings by the end of the decade.
+The City Council received in July 2022 that outlines how they can build on the current burner ban by adding a fee for homeowners that refuse to switch to electric heat.
 Wood, biodiesel, and renewable gas are allowed but only under certain condiitions.

 Aren't most buildings in Burlington heated with fossil fuels?